Halloween Puff Pastry Intestines Recipe

 Halloween Recipe: Stuffed Puff Pastry Intestines!

 I saw this idea online as I was browsing Halloween recipes and just had to try it!
-I love how easy and fast it is to make.
-It tastes good, but it looks gross, in a good-for-Halloween way.
-I tried to get my hubby to help me choose the best photos for this post, but he was getting too grossed out and couldn’t even finish looking at all of them – safe to say that he wasn’t much help. 😉
+Not only is it easy and fast it is to make, it tastes good!
+It looks gross and gory, in a good-for-Halloween way.
+In fact, I tried to get my hubby to help me choose the best photos for this post, but he was getting too grossed out and couldn’t even finish looking at all of them – safe to say that he wasn’t much help. 😉

-I use the pre-made Pepperidge Farm Puff Pastry Sheets – found easily at most grocery stores in the frozen pie area.
+PRO TIP: Save your sanity and use the pre-made Pepperidge Farm Puff Pastry Sheets.
+You can find these at most grocery stores in the frozen pie area.
 One box includes two sheets, which seems like a perfect amount for this recipe.

 Thaw the puff pastry according to the instructions on the packaging, then roll out each sheet to about 11 x 14 inches.
 Cut each sheet into four strips, or you could go three strips lengthwise.
 Whichever way will work fine.